 8. Parks and Gardens in Burg

 In 1905, Albertine Flickschu, the widow of a manufacturer, left the city of Burg 175,000 Marks to create a public park.
 This led to the creation of the Flickschu Park at the beginning of the 20th century, with its defining pond, and the representative historic Goethe Park, which displays neo-Baroque forms with art nouveau echoes.
 In between is the vineyard, the city’s highest elevation.
-The State Garden Show Burg 2018 will take place in all the parks.
+The State Garden Show Burg 2018 took place in all the parks.

 The path continues up to the vineyard, the city’s highest elevation.
 The view from the city’s nicest “balcony” glides over the stream “Ihle” and the historic old town.
 In the process, one also discovers the water tower, constructed in 1902, which is considered one of Burg’s landmarks to this day.
 350 vines will bring the historic vineyard to the right taste again.
 They are framed by new fruit trees, fruit-bearing groves and a variety of shrub beds with herbs and edible flowers.
 In the vineyard there is an ice cellar, in which not wine, but beer was previously stored.

 Between lush shrub plantations in the Ihle gardens, completed in 2016, one can enjoy the view of Burg’s traditional lifeline, the Ihle.
 The historic tannery is in direct proximity.